2007 New York Giants season: Week 17: vs. New England Patriots

 This marked the first time since Super Bowl I that an NFL game was simulcast by more than one television network.
-It was the first time an NFL game was carried on three national networks (CBS, NBC, and NFL Network) with an additional 1.2 million viewers seeing the game on local NY and MA networks.
-The game was originally scheduled to be broadcast on NFL Network only, but Roger Goodell allowed other stations to broadcast it due to the Patriots being 15–0 and needing just one more win to become the first team to go 16–0 in the regular season.
-There was disagreement surrounding coach Tom Coughlin's decision to play all his starters.
+It was the first time an NFL game was carried on three national networks (CBS, NBC, and NFL Network) with an additional 1.2 million viewers seeing the game on local stations in New York and Massachusetts.
+The game was originally scheduled to be broadcast on NFL Network only, but Roger Goodell allowed CBS and NBC to broadcast with NFL Network it due to the Patriots being 15–0 and needing just one more win to become the first team to go 16–0 in the regular season.
+There was disagreement surrounding head coach Tom Coughlin's decision to play all his starters.
 Some of them played injured, notably Plaxico Burress who had an ankle injury and missed most of practice during the end of the season and the Giants postseason run.
-A Giant win would have no effect in the playoffs the following Sunday, as the Giants had earned the #5 seed as a wildcard and Dallas had won the division with the best record in the NFC.
+A Giants win would have no effect in the playoffs the following Sunday, as the Giants had earned the #5 seed as a wildcard and Dallas had won the division with the best record in the NFC.
 By playing his starters, he risked losing additional players on an already banged up roster playing against a heavily favored Patriots team, which was playing for the history books to go undefeated in the regular season.
 Still, the Giants were the final team to have a chance to end the Patriots' shot at a perfect season, and a victory would be an impressive display for pride and momentum.